Cross-domain Recommender Systems via Multimodal Domain Adaptation: Proposed Method

 \subsection{Collaborative Filtering}

 In this subsection, we first elaborate on the collaborative filtering framework that we have adopted for our model.
 We then examine the incorporation of additional knowledge of the features obtained through various feature extraction techniques discussed in the previous sections.
-These features can be textual or visual, or a fusion of both.
-We incorporate these additional features into the collaborative filtering model to train a domain classifier for the alignment of user and item embeddings, keeping these features intact.
-The framework is discussed with the general notion of user and item latent factors denoted as $\mathbf{U}$ and $\mathbf{V}$, respectively.
-Nonetheless, the content of $\mathbf{U}$ and $\mathbf{V}$ vary from model to model.
-We use $[\mathbf{a, b}]$ to denote the concatenation of two vectors $a$ and $b$.
-The preference for a user $u$ and an item $i$ is predicted as follows.
+These features can be textual or visual, or a fusion of both. \adamya{We incorporate these additional features into the collaborative filtering model to train a domain classifier, aiming for the alignment of user and item features, while keeping these embeddings intact.
+The framework is discussed considering the general representation of user and item latent representations, denoted as $\mathbf{U}$ and $\mathbf{V}$, respectively.
+However, the specific content within $\mathbf{U}$ and $\mathbf{V}$ may differ across models.
+The concatenation of two vectors $a$ and $b$ is represented as $[\mathbf{a, b}]$.
+The prediction of user $u$ preference for item $i$ is formulated as follows.}

-where $\sigma(\cdot)$ denotes sigmoid function.
-We first train two independent MF-based CF models over the source and target domains' interaction matrix to learn the embedding for users and items.
-The optimal parameters of the model are learned through the minimization of the following cross-entropy loss function\footnote{We use Adam optimizer to learn the optimal parameters that minimize the loss.}.
+where $\sigma(\cdot)$ denotes sigmoid function. \adamya{Firstly, we train two independent MF-based CF models over the interaction matrices of both the source and target domains, to acquire corresponding users' and items' embeddings.
+The following cross-entropy loss function is minimized to obtain the optimal parameters of the model} \footnote{We use Adam optimizer to learn the optimal parameters that minimize the loss.}.

 Here, $\lambda >0$ is a regularization parameter.

 \textbf{\emph{Textual Collaborative Filtering (TCF)~\cite{yu2020semi}}} concatenates textual features with latent features and uses the resulting $\mathbf{U}$ and $\mathbf{V}$ to make the prediction.
 Hence, $\mathbf{U}\equiv[\mathbf{U_{lf}}, \mathbf{U_{tf}}]$ and $\mathbf{V}\equiv[\mathbf{V_{lf}}, \mathbf{V_{tf}}]$ and the task is to learn $\mathbf{U_{lf}}$ and $\mathbf{V_{lf}}$ that minimizes the cross entropy loss mentioned in Equation~\ref{eqn:lossCF}.
 The approach stimulates the idea of Visual Collaborative Filtering (VCF), which considers visual features akin to textual features in TCF, and Fusion Collaborative Filtering (FCF), which investigates the fusion of textual and visual features in collaborative filtering.
 We describe these two approaches as follows.